 The difference is subtle.
 Here are a few questions you can ask yourself to make sure you’re using your emotional intelligence for good.

-Is this a dark pattern?
+Is this a deceptive pattern?

-before, and although virtually no one condones them, they’re everywhere in the digital world.
+We’ve discussed deceptive patterns before, and although virtually no one condones them, they’re everywhere in the digital world.
 Take a hard look at your product’s design and make sure it hasn’t turned to the dark side.

 Will your users get what they want?